Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 ## TimeSeriesInsightsClient

 A `TimeSeriesInsightsClient` is the primary interface for developers using the Time Series Insights client library.
 It provides both synchronous and asynchronous operations to perform operations on a Time Series Insights environment.
 The `TimeSeriesInsightsClient` exposes several properties that a developer will use to perform specific operations on a Time Series Insights environment.
-For example, `ModelSettings` is the the property that a developer can use to perform operations on the model settings of the TSI environment. `Instances` can be used to perform operations on TSI instances.
+For example, `ModelSettings` is the property that a developer can use to perform operations on the model settings of the TSI environment. `Instances` can be used to perform operations on TSI instances.
 Other properties include `Types`, `Hierarchies` and `Query`.

-# Creating TimeSeriesInsightsClient
+## Creating TimeSeriesInsightsClient

-To create a new Time Series Insights client, you need the endpoint to an Azure Time Series Insights instance and supply credentials.
+To create a new Time Series Insights client, you need the endpoint to an Azure Time Series Insights environment and supply credentials.
 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below, or other credential providers provided with the Azure SDK, please install the Azure.Identity package: